 2) Improve your home’s humidity

 One of the more common household microbes that stir up respiratory problems is usually the result of excessive humidity and mold.
 If your home is too humid it can become the preferred environment for microbes to grow and thrive, likely causing a host of structural problems as well as respiratory problems.
-On the other hand, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other problems.
-Lucky for you, a great solution for decreasing humidity can be treated with a household dehumidifier.
+On the other hand, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other issues.
+Lucky for you, a great solution for reducing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the ideal solution.

-There are a variety of humidification options from McKinley Heating Service Experts that are already designed to operate best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can give you.
+There are a host of humidification options from McKinley Heating Service Experts that are already designed to operate best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can give you.

 3) Keep pollen outside of your home

 Sure, it seems like common sense, but there are a number of ways you can easily keep pollen from creeping in without you thinking twice about it.